paulhankin/z80asm/README.md

 This repository contains a z80 assembler, both as a command-line tool, and as a library.
 It currently is somewhat limited, both in assembler features (for example, there's no macros), and can currently only output ZX-Spectrum .sna files.
+But the assembler does implement the full (standard) z80 instruction set.

 The code is MIT licensed, and the details can be found in LICENSE.txt.